List of archaeological sites in Erbil Governorate

-The archaeological sites in Erbil Governorate date back to different historical eras, and it was found through the archaeological survey work that took place in the Erbil governorate that this area included the remains of ancient settlements and cities, the most prominent of which Qalinj Agha Hill, Tell Nadir, Kalak Meshak, Qasra, Lashkry, Aliawa, Helawa, Ali Mawlan, Abdulaziz, Gird Azaban and Kurd Qaburstan.
+The archaeological sites in Erbil Governorate, Kurdistan Region date back to different historical eras, and it was found through the archaeological survey work that took place in the Erbil governorate that this area included the remains of ancient settlements and cities, the most prominent of which Qalinj Agha Hill, Tell Nadir, Kalak Meshak, Qasra, Lashkry, Aliawa, Helawa, Ali Mawlan, Abdulaziz, Gird Azaban and Kurd Qaburstan.

 The ancient names of some of these hills have been discovered, including the hill of Qasr Shamamak, which was the ancient city of (or Kakzu or even Kilizi), and the Kurd Qaburstan suggested linking it to the ancient city of Qabarā.